cisagov/prescup-web/prescup20/FAQ.md

 There you can generate a Time-based One Time Password (TOTP) secret key.
 Use this secret key with any totp-enabled authentication app, such as Duo Mobile or Google Authenticator, by simply scanning the barcode.
 If you don't have access to your device, copy down the secret key and later input it into the totp app on your device.
 </div>

 <div class="card" id="q16">
     <strong> 16.
 Can I copy/paste between my host and the gamespace virtual machines?</strong>
 Yes.
 The cog button in the upper-left corner of the virtual machine console allows you to move text bidirectionally between your host and that virtual machine.
 </div>

 <div class="card" id="q17">
     <strong> 17.
 If I reach my limit of virtual gamespaces (5 for teams, 2 for individuals), can I move on to another challenge?</strong>

 Yes.
-If you start a challenge but would like to move on to another challenge without finishing it, you can <em>DELETE</em> that gamespace.
+If you start a challenge but would like to move on to another challenge without finishing it, you can **DELETE** that gamespace.
 However, the challenge timer will not stop.

-When you return to this challenge, you can </em>RESTART</em> the gamespace in it's original state.
+When you return to this challenge, you can **RESTART** the gamespace in it's original state.
 </div>

 <div class="card" id="q18">
     <strong> 18.
 Is there a recommended format for flag submissions?</strong>
 You can submit all flags with no wrapper text, and they will be properly graded.
 If you choose to add the <code>pcupCTF{flag}</code> wrapper text, the challenge will also be properly graded.
 No other wrappers are permitted.
 </div>

 <div class="card" id="q19">
     <strong> 19.
 President’s Cup Support is asking for my “challenge Support Code”.
 Where can I find it?</strong>
 The challenge Support Code can be found in the lower-right corner of the challenge pane.
+The Support Code looks similar to this: **a347c5c6**.
 </div>

 <div class="card" id="q20">
     <strong> 20.
 How are teams selected to advance to Round 2?</strong>

 In the Teams competition, the top-scoring team from each competing Department automatically advances to Round 2.
 For the purposes of the competition, Departments align with the organizations listed during enrollment.

-For those not included as top Department teams, the top 15% of remaining teams based on their final scores advance to Round 2 as well.
-No time-based tiebreakers are used to calculate the 15% cutoff, so all teams tied at the score cutoff will advance.
+For those not included as top Department teams, the top 20% of remaining teams based on their final scores advance to Round 2 as well.
+No time-based tiebreakers are used to calculate the 20% cutoff, so all teams tied at the score cutoff will advance.
 </div>

 <div class="card" id="q21">
     <strong> 21.
 How are individuals selected to advance to Round 2?</strong>

-In the Individuals competition, the top 15% or top 100 individuals, whichever includes more people, will advance to Round 2.
+In the Individuals competition, the top 100 scores advance to Round 2.
+There are no tie-breakers; all tied for 100th place will be invited to continue.
 Round 1 leaderboard scores are used to determine the cutoff line, and no time-based tiebreakers are used in this calculation.
-All teams tied at the score cutoff will advance to Round 2.
 </div>

 <div class="card" id="q22">
     <strong> 22.
 How are teams and individuals selected to advance to the Final Round?</strong>

-The top 5 teams and top 10 individuals will advance to the Final Round based on each respective leaderboard at the end of Round 2.
+The top five teams and top 10 individuals will advance to the Final Round based on each respective leaderboard at the end of Round 2.
 </div>

 <div class="card" id="q23">
     <strong> 23.
 What happens if I qualify for both the team and individual final rounds?</strong>
 The final rounds for the President's Cup team and individual competitions will be held on different days.
 Competitors who qualify for both final round events will be able to compete in each one without a conflict.
 </div>